 Location: Sandusky, Ohio

-The maXair ride at Cedar Point spings guests around in the air.
+maXair thrill ride at Cedar Point in Sandusky, OH.

 Dubbed the Roller Coaster Capital of the World, Cedar Point delivers with 18 coasters.
 Whether you’re looking for a junior coaster for the younger kids in your crew or an adrenaline rush for yourself, you’ll find it all and more at this roller coaster mecca.